icinganalysis/icinganalysis.github.io/content/Porter Perkins Ice Shapes and Ice Protection.md

 of the ice accretions such as ice type, shape, icing rate, and reference total accretion.
-Aircraft performance can then be associated with these parameters or displayed with more familir criteria such as FAR 25 appendixC icing certification requirements.
+Aircraft performance can then be associated with these parameters or displayed with more familiar criteria such as FAR 25 appendix C icing certification requirements.
 >
 >Glaze icing, which generally occurs at total air temperatures just below freezing, results in